Multi-view biomedical foundation models for molecule-target and property prediction: Methods

 \subsection{Molecular docking simulations}

+3D structure of CYP2C9 complexed with a drug Lorsatan was retrieved from Protein Data Bank (PDB ID: 8VX0)\cite{Parikh2024Structural}.
+The top bioactive molecules (CHEBL1466628, CHEMBL1353420, and CHEMBL1742011) were prioritized from our classification model.
 Top 10 drugs or metabolites of AD genetics-informed FPR1 and AD multi-omics-informed ADA2A were inspected.
 3D structures of FPR1 or ADA2A were retrieved from AlphaFold2 database\cite{Jumper2021Highly}.
-The preparation of 2D structures of small molecules and 3D structures of proteins refer to our previous study.
+The preparation of 2D structures of small molecules and 3D structures of proteins refer to our previous study\cite{qiu_systematic_2024}.
 Molecular docking was processed by AutoDock Vina (version 1.1.2)\cite{Eberhardt2021AutoDock}.
+Heme was kept for CYP2C9 molecular docking.
 The top 10 binding modes were investigated, and the best binding poses were selected for further analysis.
 Detailed binding analysis were conducted by using PyMOL (version 3.0.3).

-\bmhead{Code Availability} Our Multi-View model is available on GitHub (\url{https://github.com/BiomedSciAI/biomed.multi-view}) and Hugging Face (\url{https://Huggingface.co/ibm/biomed.sm.mv-te-84m}).
+\bmhead{Code Availability} Our Multi-View model is available on GitHub (\url{https://github.com/BiomedSciAI/biomed-multi-view}) and Hugging Face (\url{https://Huggingface.co/ibm-research/biomed.sm.mv-te-84m}).